theupdateframework/python-tuf/README.rst

    :target: https://coveralls.io/r/theupdateframework/tuf?branch=develop

-TUF (The Update Framework) helps developers secure their new or existing software update systems.
-Software update systems are vulnerable to many known attacks, including those that can result in clients being compromised or crashed.
-TUF helps solve this problem by providing a flexible security framework that can be added to software updaters.
+The Update Framework (TUF) helps developers secure new or existing software update systems, which are vulnerable to many known attacks that can result in clients being compromised or crashed.
+TUF helps solve this widespread problem by providing a comprehensive, flexible security framework that developers can integrate with any software update system.

 What Is a Software Update System?
 ---------------------------------